magic3007/cv-typst/main.typ

 *Robust FPGA Macro Placement Algorithm Considering Cascaded Macros and Fence Regions* #h(1fr) 2023/06 - 2023/09 \
 // PKU-IDEA Group, advised by Prof. Yibo Lin #h(1fr) Beijing, China \
-- Developed cutting-edge electrostatic-based FPGA placement algorithms to address complex challenges in FPGA placement, including high design utilization (70%-84% LUT, 38%-47% FF, and 80%-90% DSP/BRAM), cascaded macro blocks, intricate interconnection complexity, and region constraints (with up to 44.29% of instances falling under region constraints).
+- Developed cutting-edge electrostatic-based FPGA placement algorithms to address the complexity in FPGA placement, including high design utilization (70%-84% LUT, 38%-47% FF, and 80%-90% DSP/BRAM), cascaded macro blocks, intricate interconnection complexity, and region constraints (with up to 44.29% of instances falling under region constraints).
-- Led a team of 5 members and secured *2nd place* in the prestigious #link("https://ieeexplore.ieee.org/document/10299868/")[MLCAD 2023 FPGA Macro Placement Contest].
+- Led a team of 5 members and secured *2nd place* in the #link("https://ieeexplore.ieee.org/document/10299868/")[MLCAD 2023 FPGA Macro Placement Contest].
 The bug-fixed version achieved the best results, outperforming the widely used industrial tool `Vivado` by 27.8% in terms of quality score and surpassing the 1st place winner by 6.9%.
-- Implemented a GPU-accelerated version utilizing CUDA, resulting in a remarkable speedup of 3.180$times$ compared to the 1st place winner, showcasing our commitment to pushing the boundaries of performance optimization in FPGA placement algorithms.
+- Implemented a GPU-accelerated version utilizing CUDA, resulting in a speedup of 3.180$times$ compared to the 1st place winner, showcasing our commitment to pushing the boundaries of performance optimization in FPGA placement algorithms.

 *GPU-accelerated FPGA Placement and Routing Framework* #link("https://github.com/PKU-IDEA/OpenPARF")[github.com/PKU-IDEA/OpenPARF] #h(1fr) 2022/12 -- 2023/06 \